oerdnj/dp2025/main.typ

 - `SHOTGUN_DURATION` was set to 600 seconds, e.g. 5 minutes.
 This allows enough time to fill the cache and test both cold cache and hot cache scenarios with sufficient time and queries.
 - `BIND_EXTRA_CONF` was used to setup custom DNSSEC trust anchors.
 The custom trust anchors contain both the current DNSSEC root zone key signing keys (KSK) and a new custom root zone key signing key for each of the tested algorithms.

 The Shotgun CI test setup consists of two stages.
-The first stage generates the Continuous Integration (CI) configuration based on the given variables, and the second stage spins up enough machines (FIXME: Specification?) in the Amazon AWS Cloud and distributes the individual test runs to each AWS node.
+The first stage generates the Continuous Integration (CI) configuration based on the given variables, and the second stage spins up enough machines in the Amazon AWS Cloud and distributes the individual test runs to each AWS node.
 When all the benchmarking runs are finished, a post-processing job collects all the logs from all the benchmarking runs and combines them into single output.
 It generates number of charts and also provides a simplified basic view that contains aggregated performance charts (first half of the interval, second half of the interval and the whole interval), memory consumption, CPU load during the benchmark, and performance chart with all benchmarking runs plotted separately.
 More charts can be generated based on the data gathered during the benchmarking runs, but for our purposes, these are enough to consider the impact of the PQC algorithms on the DNS Resolver Performance.

 ==== Logarithmic Percentile Histograms